 The Corporation follows a number of best practices when dealing with compensation.
-There is a Management Resources Committee ("MRC") of the Board of Directors, which is responsible for reviewing, analyzing and approving all compensation for the CEO, the CFO and the other NEOs (for further information relating to the MRC, please see Appendix "A" entitled "Statement of Corproate Governance Practices").
+There is a Management Resources Committee ("MRC") of the Board of Directors, which is responsible for reviewing, analyzing and approving all compensation for the CEO, the CFO and the other NEOs (for further information relating to the MRC, including the responsibilities, powers and operation of the committee and the name of each committee member, together with independence and experience information with respect to each of them, please see Appendix "A" entitled "Statement of Corporate Governance Practices").
 The Corporation's Human Resources department prepares materials for review by the MRC and provides data, analysis and recommendations for the MRC's consideration regarding the Corporation's compensation programs and policies for all executives.
 The MRC utilizes external compensation consultants, benchmarking data and input from management, as well as several governance processes to identify and mitigate risk and ensure the compensation program is aligned with the Corporation's business strategy and does not incentivize executives to take undue risks.

 - Annually, the MRC approves the performance objectives for the CEO, ensuring they are aligned with the Corporation's business strategy.
-The CEO's objectives are then provided to the executives, as appropriate. - The MRC reviews annually the performance and compensation of all executives. - The MRC recommends to the Board of Directors the approval of the salary levels, short-term incentive payments and the entitlement and participation of the executives in the long-term incentive plan. - The long term incentive plan is performance based with stretching targets that provide a strong pay-for-performance relationship. - Both the short and long term incentive plans for the executives are capped, as described in the applicable following sections. - On a periodic basis, the MRC retains the services of an independent compensation consultant to provide an external perspective of marketplace changes and best practices related to compensation design. - Achievement of financial objectives are monitored through the Audit Committee and MRC meetings with management on a regular basis.
+The CEO's objectives are then provided to the executives, as appropriate. - The MRC reviews annually the performance and compensation of all executives. - The MRC recommends to the Board of Directors the approval of the salary levels, shortterm incentive payments and the entitlement and participation of the executives in the long-term incentive plan.

+- The long term incentive plan is performance based with stretching targets that provide a strong pay-for-performance relationship. - Both the short and long term incentive plans for the executives are capped, as described in the applicable following sections. - On a periodic basis, the MRC retains the services of an independent compensation consultant to provide an external perspective of marketplace changes and best practices related to compensation design. - Achievement of financial objectives, the basis of which forms a significant portion of compensation, is monitored through the Audit Committee and MRC meetings.
+Both committees have joint membership ensuring information is available to decision makers.
+This includes the review of targets incorporated in short-term objectives, with management, to understand key reasons for performance against the established targets ensuring the Directors are aware of any issues or conflicting incentives for the NEO's.